Zurich family offices · Cross-border positioning

 • Industrials.
 Swiss industrial groups and engineering-led Mittelstand-adjacent operators held inside family-office structures, entering US markets through acquisition, subsidiary, or direct outbound, where process rigour does not translate as commercial depth to US procurement.

 • Engineering-commercial holdings.
-Engineer-led portfolio companies whose product works and whose Swiss-facing story holds, and whose US materials read as technical specification rather than commercial positioning on the surfaces the American buyer evaluates.
+Engineer-led portfolio companies whose product works and whose Swiss-facing story holds, and whose US materials land as technical specification rather than commercial positioning on the pages and sales materials the American buyer evaluates.

 • Portfolio-company US commercialisation.
 Zurich family-office portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the holding brand crowding the frame.